home products resource tuner tutorials

 BLS, Inc.

-Microsoft has implemented an extension to the trustInfo section of the Windows XP application manifest schema.
+Microsoft has extended the trustInfo section of the current Windows application manifest schema to include attributes that indicate a legitimate administrative application.
 The following is the format for this:

 <requestedExecutionLevel